Feature Flags

 • Do not add new features.tms.is_on() checks.
 New code should assume TMS is on.
 If you find yourself wanting to branch on it, you don’t.

 • Do not extend the Features enum.
 It is not a general-purpose flag system.
-For a new gate, use a typed feature flag or a release toggle as documented below.
+For a new gate, use a typed feature flag or a preview feature as documented below.

 • When you happen to be modifying a function that contains a features.tms.is_on() check, you may inline the true branch and delete the import as a drive-by — but don’t make it a separate task.